 Product or service directories

 Now onto product brochures.
-These brochures put your portfolio online with an easy to use format so that your customers know what products or services you sell.
+These brochures put your portfolio online in an easy to use format so that your customers know what products or services you sell.

 Directories must provide the reference material your customer needs to know when making a purchasing decision.

 It should be a comprehensive technical manual detailing your main product or service specifications and include any diagrams, photos, etc that help your prospect to choose the right product or service.

 Most important of all it needs to be designed with your customer in mind – how will they want to use it, what ways do they want to search for product or service.

 I like designing these types of brochures.
 Financial reports project a positive image to stakeholders and potential investors.

 They are often a legal requirement but have the power to present your company in a positive manner even if the content isn’t such good news.
 They can project your aims and ambitions and reflect the image of the company you want to be.